JorgeVladGarcia/DScourseS18_FinalProject/README.md

 ### Extracting Data from Website2
 Data set contains information on author name, IDEAS ID profile, insititution of affiliation, and total number.

-We extract this information with the help of the CSS selector, we click on the the names of the authors and find out that the node that hosts this information is "td >a", so we extact text information embedded in this node and store in a vector named author1:
+We extract this information with the help of the CSS selector, we click on the the names of the authors and find out that the node that hosts this information is "td >a", so we extact text embedded in this node and store in a vector named author1:
 ```
 author1 <- website2 %>% html_nodes("td > a")
 ```